Rich-Harris/sorcery/README.md

-  -o, --output <file>      Output file (if absent, will overwrite input) -d, --datauri            Append map as a data URI, rather than separate file -x, --excludeContent     Don't populate the sourcesContent array
+  -o, --output <file>      Output file (if absent, will overwrite input) -d, --datauri            Append map as a data URI, rather than separate file -x, --excludeContent     Don't populate the sourcesContent array -e, --existingContent    true|false, false: reach the original source even if not present locally, true: stop to the last existing file of the chain.
 ```

 Examples: